 FREE quick-start guide and start growing some of your own food!

 It will start sending out roots in a couple of weeks.
-Once there are a fair number of roots, watch for green sprouts emerging from the dry side of the potato.
+Once there are a fair number of roots, watch for green sprouts emerging from the dry portion of the potato.
+These shoots will consist of a stem and leaves.
+They’re often called “slips” in garden-ese.

 Important: